Combining Self-Supervised and Supervised Learning with Noisy Labels: Abstract

 \section{Abstract}

-Since convolutional neural networks (ConvNets) can easily memorize noisy labels, which are ubiquitous in visual classification tasks, it has been a great challenge to train ConvNets against them robustly.
-Various solutions, e.g., sample selection, label correction, and robustifying loss functions, have been proposed for this challenge, and most of them stick to the end-to-end training of the representation (feature extractor) and classifier.
-In this paper, by a deep rethinking and careful re-examining on learning behaviors of the representation and classifier, we discover that the representation is much more fragile in the presence of noisy labels than the classifier.
-Thus, we are motivated to design a new method, i.e., REED, to leverage above discoveries to learn from noisy labels robustly.
-The proposed method contains three stages, i.e., obtaining the representation by self-supervised learning without any labels, transferring the noisy label learning problem into a semi-supervised one by the classifier directly and reliably trained with noisy labels, and joint semi-supervised retraining of both the representation and classifier.
+Since convolutional neural networks (CNNs) can easily overfit noisy labels, which are ubiquitous in visual classification tasks, it has been a great challenge to train CNNs against them robustly.
+Various methods have been proposed for this challenge.
+However, none of them pay attention to the difference between representation and classifier learning of CNNs.
+Thus, inspired by the observation that classifier is more robust to noisy labels while representation is much more fragile, and by the recent advances of self-supervised representation learning (SSRL) technologies, we design a new method, i.e., CS$^3$NL, to obtain representation by SSRL without labels and train the classifier directly with noisy labels.
 Extensive experiments are performed on both synthetic and real benchmark datasets.
-Results demonstrate that the proposed method can beat the state-of-the-art ones by a large margin, especially under high noise level.
+Results demonstrate that the proposed method can beat the state-of-the-art ones by a large margin, especially under a high noisy level.